FinlayDaG33k/MikroTik-Setups/hAP AX Lite LTE6 - WG Roadwarrior/README.md

 An additional benefit is that it allows me *some* control over who connects, especially if I hand the password to a colleague or something.

 I've written the script so that it makes sure no clients are connected before changing the password.
-So as long as someone is, the password will remain the same.
+So as long as someone is connected, the password will remain the same.
-Useful for when I have shifts that pass into a new day.
+Useful for when I have night shifts that pass into a new day.
 ```
 /system scheduler
   add comment="Changes guest password" interval=1h name=change-guest-password on-event="# Get amount of connected devices\